-Prior to using Woodland Carbon Units in any reports, they shall be 'retired' from the UK Woodland Carbon Registry.
+Prior to using Woodland Carbon Units in reports, they shall be 'retired' from the UK Woodland Carbon Registry.

-- ▶ The landowner, project developer or group manager has an account on the UK Woodland Carbon Registry - Any business who has already bought carbon units has an account on the UK Woodland Carbon Registry - Land area is recorded on the UK Woodland Carbon Registry - Pending Issuance Units are listed, Woodland Carbon Units are issued and appear in the public view in the account of the current owner on the UK Woodland Carbon Registry. - Carbon units are shown as retired from the UK Woodland Carbon Registry upon use.
+- ▶ The landowner, project developer or group manager has an account on the UK Woodland Carbon Registry. - Any business who has already bought carbon units has an account on the UK Woodland Carbon Registry. - Land area is recorded on the UK Woodland Carbon Registry. - Pending Issuance Units are listed, Woodland Carbon Units are issued and appear in the public view in the account of the current owner on the UK Woodland Carbon Registry. - Carbon units are shown as retired from the UK Woodland Carbon Registry upon use. - Signed commitment that the project developer will ensure the project and carbon units are accurately represented on the registry (See Section 1.0).

 The UK Woodland Carbon Registry gives details of Projects, Pending Issuance Unit listings, Woodland Carbon Unit issuances, transfers and retirement.
-This service is provided by Markit Environmental Registry.
+This service is provided by Markit Registry.

 Prior to verification units will be defined as 'Pending Issuance' and are effectively a promise to deliver verified units.
-WCUs can be retired for use in a company's environmental or greenhouse gas report.
+WCUs can be retired for use in a company's environmental or greenhouse gas report or in claims of carbon neutrality.